OpenBeacon/OpenBeacon/README.md

 information request does not need to be performed directly and the URI should be passed to the application.

+# Security and Privacy Considerations
+Beaconing has a high risk of abuse and the loss of user privacy should be considered throughly.
+More will be added to this section as the protocol is more fully fleshed-out.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are welcome.
 For now, use the github issues tab to submit suggestions, questions,